Site icon Our Breathing Planet

 Balsam Fir Physical Description

-The stunning Balsam Fir almost instantly captivates those individuals encountering it, especially in the wild.
+The stunning Balsam Fir almost instantly captivates those individuals lucky enough to encounter it, most especially in the wild.
 Yet, the flora does so for more than just one reason.
 That’s because it’s not only lovely to behold, but the tree also boasts some respectable physical dimensions.

-Depending on conditions, it develops as either a small or medium sized tree.
-Mature specimens range in height, usually due to variations in local environmental conditions.
-However, this typically runs from roughly 46 ft (14 m) to approximately 66 ft (20.1 m).
+Depending on local environmental conditions, it develops as either a small or medium sized tree.
+Fully mature specimens range in height, usually due to variations in local environmental conditions.
+However, this measurement typically runs from roughly 46 ft (14 m) to approximately 66 ft (20.1 m).

-Exceptional specimens do sometimes occur, though.
-A few confirmed examples achieved measurements of 89 ft (27.1 m).
+Obviously, exceptional examples do naturally sometimes occur, though.
+A few confirmed examples even achieved measurements reaching 89 ft (27.1 m).
 Few individual plants of this remarkable evergreen reach such a great size, though.
 Envirinmental factors rarely favor such growth today.

-The trunk generally grows in a primarily vertical direction, with little deviation.
-When young, this aspect presents a gray color and smooth texture.
+The trunk itself generally grows in a primarily vertical direction, with very little deviation.
+When young, this aspect presents a light gray color and smooth texture.
 As it ages, though, this changes.
-Over time, the bark becomes darker, rougher, and often with deep fissures and cracks.
+Over time, the bark slowly becomes much darker, rougher, and often with deep fissures and cracks.

-Typical of its kind, the leaves of the Balsam Fir develop as flat and needle-like in structure.
-This foliage has a mean length of 0.63 – 1.13 in (1.5 – 3 cm).
+Typical of its kind around the world, the foliage of the beautiful Balsam Fir develop as flat and needle-like in structure.
+This verdure has a mean length of 0.63 – 1.13 in (1.5 – 3 cm).
 It also shows a deep green shade in color.
 Each limb produces multiple stems, each with hundreds of leaves.

-Yet, it’s the seed cones that frequently receive the most attention.
+Nevertheless, it’s the highly distinctive seed cones that frequently receive the most attention.
 These develop as erect, and measure roughly 1.5 – 3.25 in (3.8 – 8.3 cm) in length.
 It’s their color, though, that most catches the eye.
 Each displays a dark purple at first, that changes to brown with age.

 Source: https://tinyurl.com/3e7tsaua Public Domain Image